 Remove the loaf to a cooling rack for 2 hours before slicing.
 Then, return the Dutch oven to the oven (without parchment) and bring it back up to temp to bake the second loaf.
 Follow my guide to storing sourdough bread to keep it fresh for the next week (or freeze for longer!).

-The soft crumb, crunchy crust, and wonderful flavor of this no-knead sourdough bread is a beautiful example of how, when baking, sometimes the best things only need time and require little in the way of fuss.
-Of course, I love a multi-step bake with complicated levain builds and a melange of ingredients as much as the next baker, but it's satisfying knowing superlative bread can be made at home simply by stepping back and letting natural fermentation do all the work.
+The soft crumb, crunchy crust, and wonderful flavor of this no-knead sourdough bread is a beautiful example of how, when baking, sometimes the best things only need time and require little fuss.
+Of course, I love a multi-step bake with complicated levain builds and a melange of ingredients as much as the next baker.
+Still, it's satisfying knowing superlative bread can be made at home simply by stepping back and letting natural fermentation do all the work.

 My recipe for two loaves of delicious no-knead sourdough bread.